cscorley/dissertation/chapters/9_conclusion/0_conclusion.md

 by experts vs non-experts.
 The found statistically significant differences in all four of their tests while evaluating the VSM-based FLT [@Zhou-etal_2012], but only one for their DIT, a technique inspired by @Anvik-etal_2006.

+## Future Work

+TODO:

+- Need to look at closer at online parameters
+- Replicate to a "temporal" snapshot evaluation -- will take time
+- Replicate to other online models -- LSI, D2V when possible
+- Language models (trained on N Java projects) vs single-project models
+- This work allows for models to take in streams of data, e.g., from Github, to create models that can be used in general cases.

+## Last Words